-The combination of sticky rice with Laos’ chili sauce took me a few bites to get used to it but I loved the way it woke my morning up because it was so hot and yummy.
+The combination of sticky rice with Laos’ chilli sauce took me a few bites to get used to it but I loved the way it woke my morning up because it was so hot and yummy.

 Khao Niew or Sticky rice is the staple food of Laos.
-You can see it in every meal in this country: breakfast, lunch, dinner, main course and snack (Photo: Tongueinchic)
+You can see it in every meal in this country: breakfast, lunch, dinner, main course and snack

 2. Khao Piak Khao

-Khao Piak Khao (or thick rice soup) is a Lao favorite and for the best dish, you should walk along the Sisavangvong road.
+Khao Piak Khao (or thick rice soup) is a Lao favourite and for the best dish, you should walk along the Sisavangvong road.
 I found the stall during my trip to the National Museum.
 It is in an alley right across from Wat Mai and the Museum, easily noticed by a lot hungry Laos’ customers from children getting ready to school to government officers stopping by on their way to work.

-The soup came with pork meatballs, spring onion, deep-fried garlic, ginger, cilantro and a hard-boiled egg, but you can order a poached one if you don’t like boiled-egg (Photo: Explorelaos)
+The soup came with pork meatballs, spring onion, deep-fried garlic, ginger, cilantro and a hard-boiled egg, but you can order a poached one if you don’t like boiled-egg

 3. Khao Piak Sen

-Don’t be confused with Khao Piak Khao, Khao Piak is a kind of soup with thick handmade rice flour noodle and topped by chicken, egg, spring onions, shallots, deep-fried garlic, lime, bean sprout and chili.
-Similar to Pho in Vietnam, Kuy Teav in Cambodia, and Mee Soto in Indonesia but its ingredients and recipe is absolutely different from any other noodle soups in the region based on its ingredients and recipe.
+Don’t be confused with Khao Piak Khao, Khao Piak is a kind of soup with thick handmade rice flour noodle and topped by chicken, egg, spring onions, shallots, deep-fried garlic, lime, bean sprout and chilli.
+Similar to Pho in Vietnam, Kuy Teav in Cambodia, and Mee Soto in Indonesia but its ingredients and recipe are absolutely different from any other noodle soups in the region based on its ingredients and recipe.

-When I first saw my Khao Piak Sen, I was expecting it tasted like Pho Ga in Vietnam but eventually it turned into a pleasant surprise: the broth was delicious, the noodle was sticky, slippery and refreshing, the chicken tasted tender and juicy.
+When I first saw my Khao Piak Sen, I was expecting it tasted like Pho Ga in Vietnam but eventually, it turned into a pleasant surprise: the broth was delicious, the noodle was sticky, slippery and refreshing, the chicken tasted tender and juicy.
 For the best bowl in Luang Prabang, I would vote to Xiengthong Noodle on the main street.
-The restaurant opens from 7am to 2pm and it cost only 12,000 kips ($1.5) for a bowl of pork and egg.
+The restaurant opens from 7 am to 2 pm and it cost only 12,000 kips ($1.5) for a bowl of pork and egg.
 The dish often comes with a cube of blood but if you don’t want it, tell them “baw sai leua”.

->> Travel with us on a special laos food trip, SEND YOUR REQUEST HERE !
+>> Travel with us on a special Laos food trip, SEND YOUR REQUEST HERE !